9 Healthy Habits To Improve Your Health And Wellbeing

 While it’s really important to try and have a regular fitness routine, when it comes to healthy habits it’s also just as important to try and be active throughout the day.
 Each day, try to move your body a little more.
 Commit to one thing per day that requires a little more activity than usual and then build it up over time.

-If you work in an office, healthy habits might include getting up from your desk every hour to go to the bathroom or to get a drink of water.
+If you work in an office, healthy habits might include getting up from your desk every hour to go to the bathroom, get a drink of water or to stretch.
 It could be parking your car a little further away than usual, walking outside on your lunch break or taking the stairs — every little thing counts.
 A fitness tracker can be a really useful tool to help yourself set goals and monitor your activity levels each day.

 8. Try something new